Kaputt4/microsoft-365-docs-pr.es-ES/microsoft-365/admin/dns/create-dns-records-at-register-com.md

 ## <a name="add-a-txt-record-at-registercom-to-verify-that-you-own-the-domain"></a>Agregar un registro TXT en Register.com para comprobar que es el propietario del dominio
 <a name="BKMK_verify"> </a>

-Antes de utilizar el dominio con Microsoft, tenemos que asegurarnos de que sea el propietario.
-Si puede iniciar sesión en la cuenta en el registrador de dominio y crear el registro DNS, Microsoft sabrá que es el propietario del dominio.
+Before you use your domain with Microsoft, we have to make sure that you own it.
+Your ability to log in to your account at your domain registrar and create the DNS record proves to Microsoft that you own the domain.

 > [!NOTE]
-> Este registro se usa exclusivamente para verificar si se es el propietario de un dominio; no afecta a nada más.
-Puede eliminarlo más adelante, si lo desea.
+> This record is used only to verify that you own your domain; it doesn't affect anything else.
+You can delete it later, if you like.

-Siga los pasos siguientes o [vea el vídeo (empieza en 0:44)](https://support.office.com/article/Video-Create-DNS-records-at-Register-com-for-Office-365-7448dd9e-c0e7-4d5e-a7e9-f0e4715433c4?ui=en-US&amp;rs=en-US&amp;ad=US).
+Siga los pasos siguientes o [vea el vídeo (empieza en 0:44)](https://support.microsoft.com/office/7448dd9e-c0e7-4d5e-a7e9-f0e4715433c4).

 1. Para empezar, vaya a su página de dominios en Register.com a través de [este vínculo](https://www.register.com/myaccount/).
 Se le pedirá que inicie sesión en primer lugar.